 Wikibuy Price History

-Another cool feature is their price history graph and insights which can help you see the fluctuation for an item.
+Another cool feature is their price history graph and insights which can help you see the fluctuation for what you want to buy.
 Very helpful if you are looking to keep an eye on something special you want to buy!

 Searching Wikibuy With The Browser Icon